garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

 Page search for the entities matching the dynamic conditions
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-Amongst the entities matching the dynamic conditions, implement and call the query method to fetch the entities corresponding to the specified page.
+Implement and call the query method to fetch the entities corresponding to the specified page, amongst the entities matching the dynamic conditions.

 As shown in the example below, the specification is same as that for normal search except for fetching the corresponding page.
 Further, the description for fetching all records is omitted.